 Toronto is not for everyone!
-Despite being ranked as one of the most livable cities in North America and in the world, Toronto has a number of issues which make people who have tried living there hate it, leave it and never come back –
+Despite being ranked as one of the most livable cities not only just in North America but in the world, Toronto has a number of issues which make people who have tried living there hate it, leave it and never come back –

 Here are some of the reasons why it’s not worth moving to Toronto –